udevbe/greenfield/compositor-proxy/README.md

 ## Production build

+- `yarn install`
+- `yarn generate`
+- `yarn build`
 - `yarn package`

-This creates a single binary in the `package` directory.
+This creates a set of files in the `package` directory, to start simply run the `run.sh` script inside.

 There is also a docker image available `docker.io/udevbe/compositor-proxy` that you can use as well as an example docker compose file with some applications.
 This docker compose file only runs the compositor-proxy as well as some extra containerized applications.
 You still need to run a compositor-module separately to connect to this compositor-proxy.

 ## Options
+The `run.sh` script accepts several arguments:

 ```
         Usage